Peter Ford (actor): Building

-In 1989 Ford took over the building company and operated it as a sole proprietorship until his retirement from building in 1996.
+In 1989, Ford took over the building company and operated it as a sole proprietorship until his retirement from building in 1996.
 Blackoak/Ford was a respected custom residential construction firm.
 His work has been published in architectural magazines throughout the world, most notably the Schnabel House, designed by architect Frank Gehry.
 It was noted by Architectural Digest as "one of the greatest houses of the 20th century".

 Personal life

 Ford married Lynda Gunderson (b.
 1946) in 1970.

 Ford and Lynda have three children: Aubrey Newton Ford (b.
 1977), Ryan Welsie Ford (b.
 1984) and Eleanor Powell Ford (b.
 1988).

 Hobbies and interests

-Ford is a student and collector of Native American culture who harbors an interested in genealogical research, with membership in the Society of Mayflower Descendants, Society of Colonial Wars, Society of the Sons of the Revolution, The Baronial Order of the Magna Charta, the Order of the Crusades (with 11 Crusaders in his direct line), the Crown of Charlemagne (Charlemagne is Peter's 38th Great Grandfather) and The Order of Founders and Patriots of America.
+Ford is a student and collector of Native American culture who harbors an interest in genealogical research, with membership in the Society of Mayflower Descendants, Society of Colonial Wars, Society of the Sons of the Revolution, The Baronial Order of the Magna Charta, the Order of the Crusades (with 11 Crusaders in his direct line), the Crown of Charlemagne (Charlemagne is Ford's 38th Great Grandfather) and The Order of Founders and Patriots of America.

 He also collects movie memorabilia from Hollywood's Golden Age, and maintains The Glenn Ford and Eleanor Powell Library and Archives and as a writer, he has published numerous articles.
-Peter's various interests led him to KIEV-AM 870 radio, where for nearly three years in the late 1990s he hosted a weekly nighttime political talk show in Los Angeles, The Peter Ford Show.
+Ford's various interests led him to KIEV-AM 870 radio, where for nearly three years in the late 1990s he hosted a weekly nighttime political talk show in Los Angeles, The Peter Ford Show.

 Ford is also the author of Glenn Ford: A Life, a biography of his father published by the University of Wisconsin Press.

 Ford and his wife Lynda currently reside in Bigfork, Montana.